Skip to content

 Occupation Orders

-In addition to regulating who is permitted to live in a property, an occupation Order can also determine who is responsible for paying the mortgage/rent and other associated costs.
+In addition to regulating who is permitted to live in a property, an Occupation Order can also determine who is responsible for paying the mortgage/rent and other associated costs.

 • Determine who lives in which sections of the property